 Latkes with Chopped Liver and Pickled Onions

-These latkes from Mile End Deli in New York are topped with chopped liver, fried duck eggs, and pickled onions.
+Noah Bernamoff of Mile End Deli and Black Seed Bagels in New York City tops crispy latkes with chopped liver, fried duck eggs, and pickled onions.

 - 3 russet potatoes (2 lbs.), peeled

 - 1 large yellow onion, peeled

 - 3⁄4 tsp. freshly ground black pepper, plus more

 - 2 large eggs, lightly beaten

 - 8 fried duck or large chicken eggs